CloudwickShared/AWSsessions/WEBSITE.md

 ## Create a bucket

 Bucket names must be *globally unique* so any example name here would be a failure.
 Replace `<bucket-name>` with your own idea.
+If you actually want to host your page on S3, it's best to use your domain name (e.g. data-lake.guru or similar)

 ```
 aws s3 mb --region eu-west-1 s3://<bucket-name>